 An immersive exhibition exploring queerness in the home, inspired by the domestic realm of 19th-century aesthetes Charles Ricketts and Charles Shannon.

 Contemporaries of Oscar Wilde - who described their homes as ‘the one place in London where you will never be bored’ - Ricketts’ and Shannon’s domestic life was built around an appreciation of art, partnership and community, providing fertile ground for queer intimacy among their set.

-Highlights of the show included Sid Henderson's terracotta pieces, Kavel Rafferty’s ‘Queer Flower’ work, Peter Ibruegger’s watercolours, Will Martin’s urns and ceramics, Robin Bray-Hurren’s ‘Law Quilt’, Trey Hurst’s ‘Wood Block’, and Radek Husak’s cyanotypes.
+Highlights of the show included Sid Henderson's terracotta vessels, Kavel Rafferty’s ‘Queer Flower’ work, Peter Ibruegger’s watercolours, Will Martin’s urns and ceramics, Robin Bray-Hurren’s ‘Law Quilt’, Trey Hurst’s ‘Wood Block’, and Rad Husak’s cyanotypes.

-Peter Ibruegger is a London-based German / Hong Kong Chinese artist.
-In his watercolours Peter explores themes of hybrid identity in multiple layers being a biracial man, yoga teacher and queer artist.
+In his watercolours, Peter Ibruegger explores themes of hybrid identity in multiple layers being a biracial man, yoga teacher and queer artist.
 He brings to life images of public sex infused with a unique interpretation derived from his meditation and yogic practices.

-Peter invites the onlooker to delve into the joyous yet temporary nature of public sexual existence while also observing the meditative qualities such interactions may have.
-In a time where peoples' lived sexual experience is transitioning from the physical to the virtual space.
-Peter’s perspective reflects on classical gay sexual practices which while obscure are nonetheless present.
+Peter's art invites the onlooker to delve into the joyous yet temporary nature of public sexual existence while also observing the meditative qualities such interactions may have.

 Robin Bray-Hurren created the Law Quilt in response to materials in the Edward James Archive, in particular a collection of James' writings from the early 1960s on homosexuality and morality, which includes discussion of police entrapment.